NOTE: Please see the Student-Parent Handbook for more details on many of these topics

 For pick up and drop off, parents are asked to use the East entrance (with the "S" curve) while the West entrance will be used by students using the student lot to park for the day.
 Here is a diagram that may be helpful.

 Registration for subsequent school years

 In the spring of each school year, the business office will send you a registration form asking you to confirm your student’s enrollment for the following school year and to submit updated information for your tuition account.
+A digital version of this form is available on the Forms page of this site.
 Please be sure to return this form on time with the $100 registration fee.
 If you will have more than one student enrolled, the fee is $150.

 Service Hours (Students)

 Every student is required to perform five hours of Christian service for each semester in attendance at Powers Catholic.
 A broad range of service activities will be acceptable including our annual school-wide service day.
 While many students work and assist the community in various venues, service hours are to be voluntary, without pay, and with no classroom grade or mark given.
 No diploma will be granted until a student completes the required service hours.

 Students must submit a paper form to record service hours with the Guidance Office.
 Forms are available from the Guidance Office and on the website by clicking here.

 - We no longer require parents to do or log hours of service helping out at school, but we regularly do ask for parent volunteers to assist with a variety of events and projects each year.
 These needs will be communicated in the parent bulletin; please consider helping out it if you are able.
 We are thankful to have such wonderful support from our parents.